Sanjay-Shr/DevOps_Challenge/README.md

 Explored **Virtualization vs Containerization**, learning how Docker uses the host OS instead of running a full OS like a VM.
 Gained clarity on why Docker is faster, lighter, and ideal for modern DevOps environments.

+### Day 38 – Learning Docker Architecture

+Explored the internal working of **Docker Architecture**, focusing on Docker Engine, Daemon, CLI, and containerd.
+Understood how Docker CLI interacts with the Daemon, which uses containerd to create and manage containers.
+Also created a Docker Hub account and installed Docker Desktop for upcoming hands-on sessions.

 ---

 ## How to Use This Repo